Five Design Mistakes That Kill Conversion Rates

 2. Unnecessary Friction:

 A simple text message or email with a verification code would be much easier for users to deal with here.
 However, when I first completed this process I couldn’t understand why I kept being asked to order a new Clubcard.
-That’s because I naturally clicked on the CTA that is located just below the image of the Tesco credit card.
+That’s because I naturally clicked on the CTA that is just below the image of the Tesco credit card.

 3. Excessive Negative Space: